USS Jacob Jones (DD-61): Sinking

 Commander David W. Bagley, the destroyer's commander, ordered all life rafts and boats launched.
 As the ship sank, her bow raised in the air almost vertically before she began to slip beneath the waves.
 At this point the armed depth charges began to explode, killing men who had been unable to escape the destroyer, and stunning many others in the water.
-The destroyer, the first United States destroyer ever lost to enemy action, sank eight minutes after the torpedo struck the rudder, taking with her two officers and 64 men.
+The destroyer, the first United States destroyer ever lost to enemy action, sank eight minutes after the torpedo struck the rudder, taking with her two officers and 64 ratings.

 Several of the crew—most notably Lieutenant, Junior Grade, Stanton F. Kalk, the officer-of-the-deck when the torpedo struck—began to get men out of the water and into the life rafts.
 Kalk worked in the cold Atlantic water to equalize the load among the various rafts, but died of exhaustion and exposure.